-The Faun (Doug Jones), the Pale Man (again -- Doug Jones), and everything fantastical that appeared in this film was little more than the games and fantasies of a desperately unhappy little girl.
+The Faun (Doug Jones), the Pale Man (again, Doug Jones), and everything fantastical that appeared in this film were little more than the games and fantasies of a desperately unhappy little girl.

 Ofelia used books, magic, and fairy tales to escape her dismal reality.
 Every time something unfortunate happens in the film, she starts playing her games again.